JuzerShakir/Forest_Cover-Type/README.md

 #### Files

-This project contains x files and y folder:
+This project contains 3 files and 1 folder:

 - `result.ipynb`: This is the main file where I have performed my work on the project.
 - `covtype.data`: The forest cover-type dataset.
 I have loaded this data in the notebook..
+- `proposal.pdf` : My detailed explaination of the project.
 - `export/` : Folder containing HTML and PDF version file of notebook.
-- `proposal.pdf` : My detailed explaination of the project.

 #### Dataset file
-This part has been reviwed throughly in `proposal.pdf` file.
+This part has been reviewed throughly in `proposal.pdf` file.
 [Visit](https://github.com/JuzerShakir/Forest_Cover-Type/blob/master/proposal.pdf)

 ----